 Posts tagged with SlideShowPro

 I noticed the other day that in the darkest corners of my hard drive are some Flash files dating back to 1999.
 That I've been dabbling with Flash for ten years was a surprise, but these were Precambrian era fumblings and very primitive life forms indeed.
-As the second Christian Millennium stumbled onwards, every so often I'd come down from . . .
+As the second Christian Millennium stumbled onwards, every so often I'd come down from my tree and have another go - I remember being quite interested by generating content on the fly from PHP - but working with Flash never ignited my interest, and I fully shared the distaste that many people have for . . .

 Like many of the features in LR3-beta, Publish Services seems a small step forward.
 Its obvious use is for those who use services like Flickr, Smugmug etc, and before long I hope SlideShowPro’s Director can also be included.
 But it isn’t just about the web – there’s also the Hard Drive option.

-This lets you maintain folders of images on your . . .
+This lets you maintain folders of images on your own computer, and opens up a number of interesting workflows.

 SlideShowPro's latest update is a bit more significant than most - it introduces a “Ken Burns” pan and zoom effect - so I'm downloading it right now.
 A Lightroom version of this is here now.